• jncfhnb 9 months ago

 If you ask young people why they delay children housing prices will be in the top three answers.

-• jncfhnb a day ago
+• jncfhnb 9 months ago

 Housing prices are an economic condition…

-• api a day ago
+• api 9 months ago

 My post was a little badly worded.
 What I meant was that saying "economic conditions" is not specific enough.
 It is mostly housing prices.